fjwright/Run-REDUCE/docs/InstallAndRun.md

-# Run-REDUCE Install and Run Guide
+# Install and Run Guide

 Run-REDUCE is an open-source JavaFX GUI to run the REDUCE Computer Algebra System.
 REDUCE must be obtained from